Bureau-Putnam Area Rural Transit surveys were mailed to every rider who made a reservation in 2023.

-Notices about the surveys also were posted in local newspapers and on social media.
+Notices about the surveys were posted in local newspapers and on social media.
 A total of 144 surveys were collected.

-Riders were asked first what county they live in.
 Of the respondents, 78% of the riders responded they live in Bureau County, 12% in La Salle County, 9% in Putnam County and 1% in Marshall County.

 By ZIP code, 40% live in Princeton, 11% live in Peru and 10% live in Spring Valley.
 The remaining respondents are from Bradford, Bureau, DePue, Granville, Hennepin, Henry, Ladd, La Moille, Magnolia, Malden, Manlius, McNabb, New Bedford, Ohio, Oglesby, Sheffield, Tampico, Tiskilwa, Walnut and Wyanet.
 This covers a wide area.

-According to the survey, 46% of the riders are ages 60 and older, 15% are 50 to 59, 18% are between 40 and 49, 12% are ages 30 to 39, 4% are 20 to 29 and 5% are younger than 20.
-Interestingly, these percentages seem to change each year.
+According to the survey, 46% of the riders are 60 and older, 15% are 50 to 59, 18% are between 40 and 49, 12% are ages 30 to 39, 4% are 20 to 29 and 5% are younger than 20.
 The 30 to 39 age group doubled in the past year.

 When asked if the rider had access to a valid driver’s license and a functioning vehicle that is licensed and insured, 71% of the riders responded they did not.
 This number remained consistent when compared to the previous year.

-If the rider needed public transportation in the last six months but was unable to use BPART, the reasons varied.
-They are: 23% said they missed the noon deadline on the previous day, 19% indicated that Medicaid scheduled their medical trip with another transportation provider and 13% said the ride was outside of BPART’s service area.
+If the rider needed public transportation in the past six months but was unable to use BPART, the reasons varied: 23% said they missed the noon deadline on the previous day, 19% indicated that Medicaid scheduled their medical trip with another transportation provider and 13% said the ride was outside of BPART’s service area.
 Thirty percent did not have any issues noted.
 The remaining percentage was divided among the following responses: a Peoria or Ottawa trip was needed on a day BPART was not scheduled; the rider could not afford the fare; or service was not available during the hours needed.

 The next question caused some confusion, as noted by the comments provided as 34% of respondents said there were trips they could not make because of lack of available transportation, and the remaining 66% had no concerns.